GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 acceptable.
 And resizing the image in CSS can be an expensive operation.

 If high compression is not suitable for your needs, try the WebP format, which gives a high quality image with relatively small file size.
 See [the official WebP site][8] for details.
-Don’t forget that you’ll need to provide a fallback for older versions of Android where WebP isn’t supported.
+Don't forget that you'll need to provide a fallback for older versions of Android where WebP isn't supported.

 For more information on this topic: